KillingSpark/rust-dbus-comparisons/Readme.md

 which hamper performance unfairly.
 The dbus-message-parser does not provide any means of sending messages.

 ## Current results
+I am running this on an older AMD Cpu (/proc/cpuinfo says: AMD FX(tm)-6300 Six-Core Processor).
+Your values might vary a bit.

-To replicate these results just run: cargo bench.
+To replicate these results just run: `cargo bench`.
 That will run all benchmarks.

 | Library             | Marshal                                 | Marshal + Send                          |
 |---------------------|-----------------------------------------|-----------------------------------------|